 Since 2015 Barb has experienced three early losses, but is still hopeful to expand her family.
 Experiencing, and witnessing first hand pregnancy and infant loss, has made Barb a passionate advocate for families.

 Barb's work in the loss community has expanded to include one on one loss support as an on call hospital bereavement doula.
-Barb has supported twelve families at BGH and KGH.
+Barb has supported many families at BGH and KGH.
 She advocates for women in our community by guest speaking at local events and educational days for hospital staff.

 While pregnant with her second child, Angel, Loralee received devastating news that her daughter had a rare condition called Thanatophoric Dysplasia.